Pacific Southwest, Region 9: Superfund

 EPA improved site security and disposed of chemicals and sludges remaining at the site.
 EPA completed demolition of all site treatment vessels, structures and above-ground tanks and piping in 1994.
 In 1996-1997, EPA installed a 437-foot sheet piling wall along the shoreline of Old Mormon Slough to control seepages from the former oily waste ponds, excavated approximately 12,000 cubic yards of oily waste and backfilled the area with clean fill.
 The excavated material is contained on-site in a lined repository in the central portion of the site.
 A cap was installed in the central site to prevent infiltration and to control dust migration.

 Groundwater (OU 1): In mid-1992, the EPA began a multi-phase investigation into the nature and extent of groundwater contamination at the site.
 These studies have included sampling to define the extent of non-aqueous phase liquids (NAPLs) beneath the site.
 EPA selected an interim groundwater remedy (pumping and treatment) in March 1999.
 However, the remedy was not implemented because the groundwater plume is moving very slowly.
 In addition, there is evidence that some of the contaminants may be naturally breaking down at the plume's edges.
-Groundwater investigations will continue for several more years before EPA will propose a final groundwater cleanup plan.
+EPA is conducting groundwater investigations and monitoring as part of a focused feasibility study (FFS) to support the selection of a revised groundwater remedy for the Site.
+EPA plans to propose a revised groundwater cleanup plan in 2016.
+EPA will continue to monitor the groundwater plume until a groundwater remedy is implemented.

 Soils (OU 2): In early 1993, the EPA began a two-phase study of the nature and extent of soil contamination at the site.
 EPA selected a final cleanup remedy for soils (on-site consolidation and capping) in March 1999.
 EPA and Union Pacific Rail Road (UPRR) signed a consent decree in 2006 for UPRR to conduct the remedial design/remedial action for the soil remedy.
-The soil capping remedial design is expected to be completed in 2008.
+The soil remedy design was completed in 2008, and construction of the soil remedy was completed in 2011.

 Ecological Risk Assessment: EPA conducted a study of fish and benthic organisms to determine ecological impacts related to the McCormick & Baxter site.
 This investigation has provided information used in selecting a final remedy for sediment cleanup.